 - a research project (quantitative or qualitative)

-The aim of the final year is to consolidate and enhance the clinical skills you have developed to this point.
 You will spend half your time in the Dental School and half working in a community outreach centre.
-There will be no lectures; instead you will attend eight sessions in the Dental School in each of the following core units:
+There will be no lectures; instead you will attend eight sessions in each of the following core units:

 - Crown and bridge